A&M Records, Inc. v. Napster, Inc.: Circuit Court opinion

 On appeal, the Ninth Circuit ordered a stay of the District Court's injunction, pending resolution.
 This allowed Napster to continue its operations until the rendering of a judgment at the end of the hearings.
 On the matter of direct copyright infringement, the Circuit Court agreed with the District Court's determination that Napster users were likely engaging in direct infringement of the plaintiffs' copyrights.

 Fair use

 The Circuit Court dedicated much more of its opinion to Napster's attempted application of the fair use defense.
-The Circuit Court agreed with the District Court's "general analysis of Napster system uses" as well as with its analysis of the three fair uses alleged by Napster, which were "sampling, where users make temporary copies of a work before purchasing; space shifting, where users access a sound recording through the Napster system that they already own in audio CD format; and permissive distribution of recordings by both new and established artists."
+The Circuit Court agreed with the District Court's "general analysis of Napster system uses" as well as with its analysis of the three types of fair use alleged by Napster, which were "sampling, where users make temporary copies of a work before purchasing; space shifting, where users access a sound recording through the Napster system that they already own in audio CD format; and permissive distribution of recordings by both new and established artists."

 The court first considered these four factors required for the fair use defense: